Gala-LI/Circular/ReadMe.md

 * If a Friday circular is missing, the site falls back to the most recent prior entry.
 * Rollover timezone is fixed to **America/New_York**, regardless of viewer location.

+---

+## Why this exists

+This site was built as a short-term solution.

+Our original circular site is hosted on WordPress.
+At the time, I had no experience with the platform and no working knowledge of its theme structure, templating model, or plugin ecosystem.
+Rather than delay delivery, I implemented this static alternative to ensure weekly circulars could continue to be published reliably.

+The goal was operational continuity — not platform replacement.

+Since then, I have gained sufficient familiarity with WordPress to replicate the same deterministic rollover logic and publishing workflow within the primary site.
+That implementation is now live.

+As a result, this repository is entering a dormant state.
+It remains available as:

+* A documented example of the static + CI automation pattern
+* A reference implementation of the ET-based rollover logic
+* A fallback option if the primary platform ever requires it again

+---